lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 Now, as promised, a short note about coverage.
 Go [1.20](https://tip.golang.org/doc/go1.20#cover) added a `-cover` flag to its build command.
-You can now instruments binaries to emit coverage profile information.
+You can now instrument binaries to emit coverage profile information.
 Before this release, the technique I use in this article wouldn't provide any coverage information.